Posterior Covariance Information Criterion for Weighted Inference: Posterior Covariance Information Criterion

 where let operations $\Eppos$ and $\Covpos$ denote expectation and covariance with respect to the quasi-posterior distribution, respectively.
-An important feature of {\PCIC} is that the training phase does not necessarily employ the full likelihood as the validation phase, which enable us to treat a wide range of predictive settings, as illustrated in \S\ref{sec:applications}.
+An important feature of {\PCIC} is that the training phase does not necessarily employ the full likelihood as the validation phase, which enables us to treat a wide range of predictive scenarios, as shown in \S\ref{sec:applications}.